 • Inference Algorithm: To Support efficient inference and learning, we have developed a novel probabilistic inference algorithm that exploits local structures in program analysis [ASE'25].
 We have also developed a GPU-based pararell inference algorithm, which is currently under submission.

 • Theory: We have developed a new theory which is a probabilistic extension to the famous abstract interpretation framework.
-It assigns confidence to analysis results and is currently under submission.
+It assigns confidence to analysis results and is currently conditionally accepted to PLDI'26.